DETAILED ACTION

 Regarding claim 10, Kawakami teaches the secondary battery according to claim 1, wherein the secondary battery is an all solid lithium-ion secondary battery formed of a cathode active material layer, and anode active material layer and a solid electrolyte layer formed between the cathode active material layer and the anode active material layer ([0073]).

-Kawakami teaches the lithium-containing composite oxide has a composition represented by LiNi1/2Mn1/2O2 ([0038]), which reads on the chemical formula (1) as instantly claimed when y=0 and p=0.
-Kawakami teaches the surface layer region is a coating of LixPOy ([0036]), which contains element P as instantly claimed.
+Kawakami further teaches the lithium-containing composite oxide as a central portion is covered by a coating of LixPOy ([0036]).
+The composition of the central portion represented by LiNi1/2Mn1/2O2 ([0038]) reads on the chemical formula (1) as instantly claimed when y=0 and p=0.
+The coating of LixPOy reads on the surface region as claimed and contains element P as instantly claimed.

 Regarding claim 13, Kawakami teaches the secondary battery according to claim 1, and further teaches changing temperature can change the amount of Ni diffused into the surface layer region (“coating”, [0049]).
 Thus, temperature is a result-effective variable.
 One of ordinary skill in the art would have readily adjusted temperature to arrive at the claimed amounts of Ni in the surface layer region in claim 13.